 2. To avoid ruining your egg whites with the yolks while separating, a handy tip is to have 3 bowls ready.
 One to separate over and let the whites fall into the bowl.
-The second bowl to place the egg yolks in and the third to gather all the egg whites for whisking.
+The second bowl is to place the egg yolks in and the third is to gather all the egg whites for whisking.

 3. Before whisking, make sure to wipe the whisking bowl and attachments with white wine vinegar.
 This ensures that they are absolutely clean of oil or dirt to guarantee perfect peaks of whisked egg white.

 4. Use the smallest crystals of caster/white sugar.
 The finer the better as it will dissolve easier when whisked into the egg whites.